Skip to content

 The most common failure mode in Bitcoin inheritance is not legal.
 It is technical.
 The testator held Bitcoin in self-custody, named an heir in the will, and failed to transmit the seed phrase or hardware wallet access in any usable form.

-The cantonal Nachlassbehörde can open probate proceedings.
+The cantonal Nachlassbehörde can open probate.
 It can name an executor.
 It can issue orders.
 It cannot recover a lost seed phrase.
 No Swiss court, no government authority, and no technology in existence can recover Bitcoin from a hardware wallet whose seed is permanently inaccessible.
 The Bitcoin remains on-chain, visible to anyone who knows the address, and permanently frozen.

 Exchange accounts and custodian assets

 Not all Bitcoin is in self-custody.
-Some Swiss Bitcoin holders keep a portion at regulated exchanges or custodians.
+Some Swiss holders keep a portion at regulated exchanges or custodians.

 Summary checklist